 In addition to helping patients with their treatment and prescriptions, texting can also support people with making healthier lifestyle choices.
 For example, people trying to quit smoking could benefit from texts offering encouragement and advice.
 This also makes it easy to get immediate help by texting for a live response or call-back.

-Texting quick tips and links to articles provides an engaging way to educate people and give them diet and exercise tailored to their health needs.
+Texting quick tips and links to articles provides an engaging way to educate people and diet and exercise tailored to their health needs.
 Patient engagement is vital to establish long-term positive changes when it comes to encouraging a healthier lifestyle.
 An American Heart Association study found that using automated text campaigns to motivate and educate patients increased their average steps per day by 2,500 compared to those who did not receive the messages.

 5. Staff Scheduling

 Keeping track of a tight schedule can be a challenge for healthcare workers, especially for workers who need to travel to patients or multiple practices.
 Integrating text messaging into your healthcare scheduling system can help them be in the right place with automated timetable reminders and updates.
-Furthermore, when healthcare workers are able to report lateness or absence via SMS, this gives your practice more time to arrange cover or notify patients.
+Furthermore, when healthcare workers can report lateness or absence via SMS, this gives your practice more time to arrange cover or notify patients.

 In addition to helping employees stay on top of their schedule, this gives patients a chance to respond and get an alternative booking if their doctor or nurse is absent.
 Texting can also advise patients of shorter delays so they can arrive later instead of filling your waiting room with people whose appointments are delayed.